RED SEA FISH SPECIES

-The size of the adult fish varies considerably between species but usually they are between 30 and 50 cm in length although occasionally some species attain lengths of one metre or more.
+The size of the adult fish varies considerably between species but usually they are between 30 and 50 cm in length although the largest species, the Green Humphead, can attain lengths of up to 1.5 metres.

 They are a schooling fish and fortunately, for the snorkeler, they are fairly indifferent to humans.